-Strategy S (25%) I (50%) Comment Action Action D (25%) Overall No. Priority (Rank) able to work for only 1 employer, being required and leadership support not to work for another employer for 5 years but would have strong except under certain conditions, and to limit the impact and would be entry of dependents and their scope to work. effective in conjunction with action 9.
-International Labor Organization requested to 2 Not a high priority given 12 10 5 (16) provide an assessment and recommendation for Palau's circumstances. an Occupational Health and Safety Act.
-2 8 4 (17) 13 Division of Labor, Department of Health and Not a high priority given Attorney General's Office to assess Palau's needs Palau's circumstances. for a Workers Compensation Act.
-10 10 An action that is likely to 4.
-Facilitate 14 (I) A liberal approach to foreign investment with 9.5 (2) complementary policies.
-The key elements would be one of the most Investment be: no reserve list; no detailed approval process important in terms of for foreign investment; no limit on business economic impact. duration; a performance bond for foreign investment to address concerns about the risk of money laundering, scams and other adverse impacts; improved capacity and powers to investigate and prohibit money laundering activities; uniform foreign worker fees with no exceptions for both foreign owned and Palauan owned companies; increased emphasis on vocational education for Palauans; increased support for the SBDC to help Palauans start and develop businesses; and transparent, fair, secure and speedy leasing arrangements and effective tax arrangements to ensure that foreign investment provided appropriate benefits to Palau.
-To address the possible problem of "front businesses establishing to avoid the performance bond, there may need to be legislation to establish
+Strategy Action No. Action S (25%) I (50%) D (25%) Overall Priority (Rank) Comment able to work for only 1 employer, being required not to work for another employer for 5 years except under certain conditions, and to limit the entry of dependents and their scope to work. and leadership support but would have strong impact and would be effective in conjunction with action 9.
+12 International Labor Organization requested to provide an assessment and recommendation for an Occupational Health and Safety Act.
+6 2 10 5 (16) Not a high priority given Palau's circumstances.
+13 Division of Labor, Department of Health and Attorney General's Office to assess Palau's needs for a Workers Compensation Act.
+4 2 8 4 (17) Not a high priority given Palau's circumstances.
+4. Facilitate Investment 14 (I) A liberal approach to foreign investment with complementary policies.
+The key elements would be: no reserve list; no detailed approval process for foreign investment; no limit on business duration; a performance bond for foreign investment to address concerns about the risk of money laundering, scams and other adverse impacts; improved capacity and powers to investigate and prohibit money laundering activities; uniform foreign worker fees with no exceptions for both foreign owned and Palauan owned companies; increased emphasis on vocational education for Palauans; increased support for the SBDC to help Palauans start and develop businesses; and transparent, fair, secure and speedy leasing arrangements and effective tax arrangements to ensure that foreign investment provided appropriate benefits to Palau.
+To address the possible problem of "front businesses establishing to avoid the performance bond, there may need to be legislation to establish 8 10 10 9.5 (2) An action that is likely to be one of the most important in terms of economic impact.

-Strategy Action No. Action S (25%) I (50%) D (25%) Overall Priority (Rank) Comment a number of specific presumptions for determining if a business enterprise is effectively set up us as a "front business" and with penalties for front businesses based on civil liability. (comy 14 (II) A less restrictive foreign investment regime but with improved legislative arrangements for enforcement.
+Strategy Action No. Action S (25%) I (50%) D (25%) Overall Priority (Rank) Comment a number of specific presumptions for determining if a business enterprise is effectively set up us as a "front business" and with penalties for front businesses based on civil liability.
+14 (II) A less restrictive foreign investment regime but with improved legislative arrangements for enforcement.
 This would involve Action 13 plus a small list of businesses reserved for Palauans.
 9 7 10 8.2 (7) Less beneficial in terms of economic impact than removal of the reserve list.
 5. Ensure financial stability and efficiency 15 Continue to use US dollar as the official currency in Palau.
 10 10 10 10 (1) Strong consensus for this.
 16 Ensure Financial Institutions Commission has appropriate powers and sufficient resources to monitor the finance sector and enforce breaches of regulations.
 8 10 8 9 (4) Resource availability is likely to be a problem.
 17 Take meaningful steps to ensure the Civil Service Pension Plan (CSPP) and Social Security Fund (SSF) are fully funded over the longer term.
 6 7 6 6.5 (12) More important for the longer term.
 18 Integrate the objectives of the Palau National Development Bank (PNDB) into the MTDS and government policies.
 7 6 7 6.5 (12) Current arrangements work reasonably well.
 19 Merge the PNDB and the Palau Housing Authority (PHA).
 6 6 9 6.3 (13) Not a high priority in terms of impact.
 20 Investigate the scope for the PNDB to offer infrastructure bonds 6 6 6 6 (14) Difficult to reach agreement.